Stormont to debate Sinn Fein anti-austerity motion

 Stormont is to debate a Sinn Fein motion calling on the British and Irish governments to "turn away from the failed policies of austerity".

 The party said it is calling on both governments to acknowledge "we cannot cut our way out of this recession".

 Sinn Fein's Phil Flanagan claimed a change of direction is needed.

-He said Stormont's ability to achieve economic growth was "seriously hampered by the decisions of governments around us and our lack of fiscal powers".'Most vulnerable'
+He said Stormont's ability to achieve economic growth was "seriously hampered by the decisions of governments around us and our lack of fiscal powers".